Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 Prediction Markets

-Outcome probability discovery
+Outcome probability discovery system

 Execution Layer

-Policy + Capital Response
+Capital + Policy Response

-Markets + governments adjust
+Markets + governments adjust simultaneously

-Connection to U.S.–China AI System
+U.S.–China AI System as Primary Example

-Machine-readable diplomacy is most visible in the U.S.–China AI system:
+Machine-readable diplomacy is most visible in the U.S.–China AI system.

-• Taiwan becomes a risk constraint node
+• Taiwan → geopolitical risk constraint node

-• AI chip restrictions become probability curves
+• AI chip restrictions → probability distribution shifts

-• trade summits become system-wide reset events
+• summits → system-wide regime recalibration events

-Key Entities in Machine-Readable Diplomacy
+Key Entities in the System

-Political Actors
+Political Layer

 Trump / Xi Jinping

-Infrastructure Actors
+Infrastructure Layer

 NVIDIA / TSMC

-System Actors
+System Layer

 AI Agents + Prediction Markets